 Marry knowing that it is for love and not money.
-This pernuptial agreement (also known as a per-marital agreement) allows you to plan how you will divide your current and future wealth between you and your husband, wife or partner should you decide to divorce or separate in the future.
+This prenuptial agreement (also known as a pre-marital agreement) helps you to sort out your affairs, plan how you will divide your current and future wealth between you, and tie up loose ends, if you decide to divorce or separate in the future.
 It will help you control your ownership of important assets such as your house, sentimental possessions and your business.

 - provides security during and after marriage to both people

 - avoids future disputes over how assets should be split and what each person contributed

 - helps speed up the divorce process and saves divorce costs